-The Case for Internal Controls
+The Case for Internal Controls for Nonprofits

-While many discussions about strengthening internal controls start with implementation, I’d prefer to take a step back and ask “Why bother?”
+While many discussions about strengthening internal controls start with implementation, I’d prefer to take a step back and ask, “Why bother?”
 Why should the whole organization put forth the effort to ensure internal controls are implemented, improved, and integrated into the whole organization?

-The answer may surprise you because the most important role of internal controls is not compliance, it’s trust-building.
-Now I’m not saying compliance with rules and guidelines is not important.
+The answer may surprise you because the most important role of internal controls is not compliance.
+It’s trust-building.
+Now, I’m not saying compliance with rules and guidelines is not important.
 It is.
 But the biggest loser when internal controls fail is the trust placed in you by your donors and the people you help.

 Here’s an example:

 In 2013, CBS News reported that the U.S. Justice Department froze federal grant funding to a nonprofit after an audit revealed that they couldn’t account for nearly $20 million dollars of federal funds that were drawn by the organization for mentoring youth.
-Three years of turmoil followed including replacement of the management team and moving the national headquarters not once, but twice.
+Three years of turmoil followed, including replacement of the management team and moving the national headquarters not once, but twice.
 Three years later, the nonprofit reached a $1.6 M settlement with the Department of Justice and agreed to institute a strict compliance program.

 Weak Internal Controls = Broken Trust